Possible resolution of the B -> pi pi, pi K puzzles: EIKONALIZATION OF GLAUBER GLUONS

 Consider the $B(P_B)\to M_1(P_1)M_2(P_2)$ decay, where $P_{B,1,2}$ represent the momenta of the $B$, $M_1$, and $M_2$ mesons, respectively.
-Start with the leading-order (LO) nonfactorizable emission diagram in Fig.~\ref{fig1}(a) resulting from the operator $O_2$ \cite{REVIEW}.
-We add a radiative gluon of momentum $l$ emitted by the valence quark in $M_2$.
+For convenience, we choose $P_1$ ($P_2$) in the plus (minus) direction.
+Start with the leading-order (LO) nonfactorizable emission diagram in Fig.~\ref{fig1}(a) resulting from the operator $O_2$ \cite{REVIEW}, where the parton momenta $k$, $k_1$, and $k_2$ have been labelled.
+We add a radiative gluon of momentum $l$ collinear to $P_2$, which is emitted by the valence quark in $M_2$.
 The attachment of the radiative gluon to the $b$ quark line shown in Fig.~\ref{fig2}(a) leads to a Wilson line from infinity to the origin, i.e, the weak vertex.
 This piece is factorized in color flow by itself with the color factor $C_F$.
-The attachment to the hard gluon in Fig.~\ref{fig2}(b) generates two Wilson lines, one of which runs from the position $z_2$ of the valence anti-quark in $M_2$ to infinity.
+The attachment to the hard gluon in Fig.~\ref{fig2}(b) generates two Wilson lines, one of which runs from the position $z_2$ of the valence anti-quark in $M_2$ to infinity \cite{Li01}.
 The attachments to the virtual anti-quark in Fig.~\ref{fig2}(c) and to the valence quark in the $M_1$ meson in Fig.~\ref{fig2}(d) also generate the Wilson line running from $z_2$ to infinity.
 The combination of these three pieces with the same Wilson line is factorized in color flow.
-As to the next-to-leading-order (NLO) two-particle reducible diagrams, such as the self-energy correction to the valence quark in Fig.~\ref{fig2r}(a) and the gluon exchange between the valence quark and the valence anti-quark in Fig.~\ref{fig2r}(b), their factorization into the $M_2$ meson wave function is straightforward.
+As to the next-to-leading-order (NLO) two-particle reducible diagrams, such as the self-energy correction to the valence quark in Fig.~\ref{fig2r}(a) and the gluon exchange between the valence quark and the valence anti-quark in Fig.~\ref{fig2r}(b), their factorization into the $M_2$ meson wave function is straightforward \cite{Li01}.